ava-labs/avalanche-docs/docs/nodes/maintain/understand-how-a-node-bootstraps.md

 However within a single Subnet all chains must wait for the slowest of them to complete bootstrapping.
-So the chain with longest history or the most complex operations could effectively stall the other chains in the same subnet.
-What's worse, since the subnet validators will carry on accepting new transactions and adding new containers on top of retrieved frontiers, these chains may fall back with respect to the new, ever moving, current frontier.
+So the chain with longest history or the most complex operations could effectively stall the other chains in the same Subnet.
+What's worse, since the Subnet validators will carry on accepting new transactions and adding new containers on top of retrieved frontiers, these chains may fall back with respect to the new, ever moving, current frontier.

-Our avalanche node mitigates this situation by restarting bootstrap for chains who are waiting for the whole subnet to finish bootstrapping.
+Our avalanche node mitigates this situation by restarting bootstrap for chains who are waiting for the whole Subnet to finish bootstrapping.
 These chains will go again through the frontier retrieval and container downloading phases to reduce their distance from the ever moving current frontier till the slowest chain has done with its first bootstrap run.